 There are no shortcuts.
 Be prepared to take several weeks for each specific sound.
 It could take less time, but remember you can only move at the dog’s pace.
-Don’t go so fast you break something.
+Don’t go so fast you break something like progress or trust.

 Since we cannot control everything in the environment that causes our dogs concern its important to manage the environment and control those things that are within our control.

-At this stage it’s important to only play the calming music while you are home and the dog is resting comfortably so the music becomes associated with calm and relaxation.
+Start by playing the calming/masking music while you are home and the dog is resting comfortably so the music becomes associated with calm and relaxation.
 Do this as often as you can to strengthen the association between relaxation and the calming music.
 You can also incorporate an essential oil at the same time to make a second sensory association with relaxation.

 When you can predict there will be an event/sounds that will cause your dog stress (storms, July 4, New Year’s Eve, etc.) be sure to exercise your dog (Unless there is a medical reason that prohibits it) prior to the start of the stressful event/sounds.
 A large yard is no substitute for walking or exercising your dog.
 How much exercise will be dependent on the dog and its health.
 Walks are great, but don’t turn them into a march or just a structured activity like heeling.
 Make walks enjoyable by giving your dog opportunities (and permission) to explore and use his/her nose to sniff those areas that are of interest to him/her as long as it is appropriate and safe.
 Vary the route you take on your walk and go someplace new for a walk.
 It’s important that our dogs are ready to rest before the event/sound starts.
 If your dog is healthy play fetch with them to tire them or engage them in nosework games such as find the toy or treats.

 Before the event/sounds start encourage your tired dog to rest on his/her bed in a quite place in the home.
-Play the calming music that is now associated with relaxation and be sure you look relaxed and not stressed.
-To help mask the sound outside of windows or doors place a white noise machine near the window or door.
+Play the calming/masking music that is now associated with relaxation and be sure you look relaxed and not stressed.

 Entertaining & Distraction Toys